gennie-mansi/gennie-mansi.github.io/_pages/about.md

   - /about.html
 ---

-I’m a 5th year Human-Centered PhD Candidate at the Georgia Institute of Technology, and I work with Mark Riedl.
+I’m a 5th year Human-Centered PhD Candidate at the Georgia Institute of Technology, and I work with Dr. Mark Riedl.
+My research focuses on bridging gaps between AI developers and practitioners to improve the design of AI systems in high-stakes domains.
+My dissertation creates and applies a user-centered taxonomy to improve the way AI explanations are designed, created, and evaluated.
+As a part of this work, I’m coordinating design between lawyers, developers, and doctors to create AI explanations that address doctors’ legal risks.
+Outside of my dissertation, I have worked on projects in education to empower teachers in engaging with their students.

-I'm computer scientist and human-centered design researcher passionate about collaborating with algorithm developers to improve communities’ interactions with technology.
-I draw on my interdisciplinary background to dig deeper into the who, why, and how of creating technology to help people do what they want to do.
-Through intentional study design and rigorous qualitative analysis, I’ve brought concrete insights for projects in explainable AI systems, education technology, and reinforcement learning agents.

-In my dissertation, I’ve created a user-centered taxonomy which clarifies the connection between the information present in an AI explanation and users’ resulting actions.
-My research is creating a clear path for developers to design, create, and evaluate AI explanations, so users can meet their core needs.